0xMH/s3-migrator/DesignDoc.md

    needs to be moved or not and another to update the file's state after actually moving it).
 So, a large number of Lambdas running concurrently will be a huge problem here.
+ - We will have problems with reading/writing on MariaDB at the same time.
  - An inability to keep the state of the current invoked lambda batch without using an external service like Redis/S3/DynamoDb for example.
 If we could do that we could've done that and used a bulk update to MariaDB.
  - Additional costs of lambda functions which will add up quickly as we're